DRIVER FATIGUE IS LEADING TRUCK AND BUS SAFETY ISSUE

 - irregular work-rest schedules

 In 1995 the U.S. Department of Transportation sponsored a National Truck and Bus Safety Summit.
 The goal was to bring together representatives of the many organizations involved in motor carrier safety to prioritize the safety issues facing the industry.
 Groups of experts represented drivers, law enforcement, shippers and carriers, researchers (Dennis Wylie was one of the scientific representatives), highway safety, business and vocational associations, safety management systems, government organizations, and manufacturers/suppliers.
 This comprehensive assembly came to the consensus that driver fatigue was the number one safety issue of the motor carrier community.
-Driver fatigue remains the leading safety issue today.
 National Transportation Safety Board chairwoman Deborah Hersman said in an interview with the American Trucking Associations’ newspaper Transport Topics (July 12, 2010) “Fatigue is just not as simple as revising hours of service regulations.
 It’s about compliance.
 It’s about enforcement.
 It’s about fatigue risk-management programs that encompass education and training.”
+Driver fatigue remains a leading safety issue today.

 The Commercial Motor Vehicle Driver Fatigue and Alertness Study